pra-navi/tp/docs/UserGuide.md

  Error message | How to resolve
 ---------------|---------------
 `Invalid command format!...` | Ensure that the index AND tag are both specified.
+The index should be correctly specfiied as an integer.
 `Tags names should be alphanumeric` | Ensure that the tag is specified and is alphanumeric.
 `The person index provided is invalid` | Ensure that the index provided is in range.